mtov/engsoftmoderna/en/chapter1.md

 > Adding manpower to a late software project makes it later.

-New developers need time to understand the codebase, architecture, and design before becoming productive.
+The rationale is that new developers need time to understand the codebase, architecture, and design before becoming productive.
 Moreover, larger teams need more communication and coordination to facilitate decision-making.
 For instance, a team with three developers (d~1~, d~2~, d~3~) would have three communication channels (d~1~-d~2~, d~1~-d~3~, and d~2~-d~3~).
 If the team expands to four members, the channels double to six.
 With ten developers, the communication channels increase to 45.
 For this reason, software is typically developed in small teams of at most a dozen engineers.

 ```{=latex}
 \begin{esmbox}